falqas/git-github/README.md

 * That is, when you write code, git helps you track all of the changes that you've made over time to ensure that no work is lost.
  ![git logo](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e0/Git-logo.svg/320px-Git-logo.svg.png)
 ---
-* Git*Hub* is the tool that takes git and makes it collaborative.
+* Git*Hub* is the social network that takes git and makes it collaborative.

 ![github logo](https://camo.githubusercontent.com/fb782da4019ab66eeea35cc9b9ce73b2438b1688/687474703a2f2f646f632e72756c746f722e636f6d2f696d616765732f6769746875622d6c6f676f2e706e67)